ruttingerhslu/fjack2jack/README.md

-# lispy2jack
+# fjack2jack
-A source-to-source compiler from Lispy to Jack.
+A source-to-source compiler from FJack to Jack.

 ## Setup
 Use the following command in the root directory to start the REPL: